liang-ma/BlackScholes_MonteCarlo/README.md

 -s	 |  initial price of the stock (100)
 -k       |  strike price for the option (110)
--n 	 | the kernel name, to be passed to the OpenCL runtime (no default; must be blackAsian or blackEuro) -n 	 | the kernel name, to be passed to the OpenCL runtime (blackScholes.xclbin) -c       | expected call price (for verification)
+-n 	 | the kernel name, to be passed to the OpenCL runtime (no default; must be blackAsian or blackEuro) -a 	 | the binary name, to be passed to the OpenCL runtime (blackScholes.xclbin) -c       | expected call price (for verification)
 -p       | expected put price (for verification)